spryker/spryker-docs/docs/pbc/all/warehouse-management-system/extend-and-customize/howto-change-the-default-behavior-of-event-triggering-in-the-availabilitystorage-module.md

     link: docs/scos/dev/feature-walkthroughs/page.version/inventory-management-feature-walkthrough/availabilitystorage-module-reference-informaton.html
 ---

-By default, events are triggered when product status changes from `available` to `not available`, and conversely.
+By default, AvailabilityStorage is configured to trigger event when product status changes from `available` to `not available`, and the other way around.

 To change this behavior for the events to be triggered when the amount of product changes, follow these steps: